dobbleg1000/MAL-Projects/README.md

 bins\ - location for the caches and a template label for the days of the week.

+manga_list.py - creates a mangaList.txt which is your Manga list seperated by type.

+cur_no_air.py - creates a list of your watching anime without the currently airing show

 # Config
 In order for you to use any of these files you must create a config.json with this info inside